TL;DR:

 Bluu Sequoia Pro Cantilever Umbrella

-A cantilever patio umbrella eliminates the pole in the center of your dining or lounge space.
-However, they are usually less durable than center pole umbrellas in high-wind weather.
+With a cantilever patio umbrella, you don't need the umbrella pole in the center of your dining or lounge space.
+However, they are usually less strong and durable than center-pole umbrellas in windy conditions.

-"The frame material plays a major role in determining the best patio umbrella for your needs," said Luke Yau.
+"The frame material plays a major role in determining the best patio umbrella for your specific needs," said Luke Yau.
 "The frame provides rigidity and support, but it also adds to the weight of the overall umbrella.
-There are two primary materials to choose from when considering a patio umbrella: woods like teak, eucalyptus, or bamboo and metals like aluminum or steel."
+There are two primary materials to choose from when considering a good outdoor umbrella: woods like teak, eucalyptus, or bamboo and metals like aluminum or steel."

 Wood

-Wooden frames give patio umbrellas a timeless aesthetic, lending a natural look that works well with lush, green settings.
+Wooden frames and ribs give patio umbrellas a timeless aesthetic, lending a natural look that works well with lush, green settings.
 And if you have a wooden deck, a wooden umbrella with a similar finish can create a cohesive appeal.
+Modern wood umbrella frames have the same types of mechanisms as aluminum frames, so they are just as easy to use.

 Square Patio Umbrella

-However, umbrellas with wood frames often come with high price points and may require refinishing to prevent decay, insect, and weather damage.
+However, umbrellas with wood frames are often more expensive and may require refinishing to prevent decay, insect and weather damage.
 They're also less durable than metal options and can break in extremely high winds.

 Metal (Alumunim/Steel)

 Metal patio umbrellas are usually made from aluminum or stainless steel for a sleek and modern look.
-You can find them in all different colors and styles, with wood-grain style options available for those who want a more natural look.
-In addition, metal frames often have lower price points than wooden ones, with aluminum being the lowest-cost choice.
+They come in all different colors and styles, with wood-grain style options available for those who want a more natural look.
+In addition, metal frames are often more affordable than wooden ones, with aluminum being the lowest-cost choice.

 Round Aluminum Market Umbrella

-However, metal frames can develop corrosion and rust from the salt in the air on saltwater coasts unless they're made with marine-grade steel.
-Metal can also warp after prolonged exposure to extremely high winds, but it won't break like wood can.
+However, metal frames can develop corrosion and rust from the salt in the air on saltwater coasts unless made with marine-grade steel.
+Metal as a pole material can also warp after prolonged exposure to extremely high winds, but it won't break like wood can.

 "For the finish, most brands (like Frontgate) offer various options to choose from, like teak, silver, and bronze.
-Pick a finish that suits your décor and personal style, and remember to read the fine print to ensure your frame is crafted to resist weathering and rust (like Frontgate umbrellas are).
-Also, do the research and read the reviews to ensure your frame is easy to open, close, and tilt with hand cranking or lever mechanisms," Lindsay Foster recommended.
+Pick a finish that suits your décor and personal style, and remember to read the fine print to ensure your frame is crafted to resist weather conditions and rust (like Frontgate umbrellas are).
+Also, do the research and read the reviews to ensure your frame is easy to open and close, and tilt with hand-cranking or lever mechanisms," Lindsay Foster recommended.

 Don't Forget a Base…

-You must properly secure your patio umbrella to prevent tipping.
-Note that you'll need a base for stability and reinforcement even if your dining table has an umbrella hole.
-Most patio umbrellas include a base, but it's essential to read the fine print to check the weight and if it requires sand or pavers.
+Ensure this outdoor furniture piece is securely fastened to prevent tipping.
+Note that you'll need a heavy base for stability and reinforcement even if your dining table has an umbrella hole.
+Most patio umbrellas include a base, but it's essential to read the fine print to check the weight and whether it requires sand or pavers.

 Remember to look for an option with wheels for convenient movement.
-This is especially helpful if you expect to move the base to chase the shade throughout the day.
+This is especially helpful if you expect to move the base to chase more shade throughout the day.

 How to Choose the Right Size Canopy

-The size of your canopy changes how much shade it provides, so it's essential to choose the correct dimensions.
-As a rule of thumb, you'll want a canopy that's a minimum of two feet wider than the space you'd like to cover.
+The size of your canopy affects how much shade it provides, so it's essential to choose the correct dimensions.
+As a rule of thumb, you'll want a canopy that's at least two feet wider than the space you'd like to cover.

 To find your minimum umbrella size, start by pulling all the chairs out around your table as though they're occupied and measuring the space around them.
 Your canopy needs to be at least two feet wider than this space.

 Alternatively, look for a canopy at least 4' to 5' wider than your table.
-This method can help you choose an umbrella canopy when you don't have access to your patio set.
+This method can help you choose an umbrella canopy when you can't access your patio set.

 Small: 6' to 8' Canopy